 Built in 1912, the West Side Market is the largest indoor/outdoor market in the country.
 This marketplace was once where turn-of-the-century immigrants found their native foods and spices.
 Today, it features more than 100 booths with the freshest selection of fruits, vegetables, meats, dairy, produce, bakery, ethnic foods and international delicacies.

 Just down the street a ways is Happy Dog, a true Cleveland institution.
-For lunch, I met Amanda from A Dangerous Business and we indulged in some gourmet hot dogs.
+For lunch, I met my friend and fellow blogger Amanda who is a Cleveland expert and and we indulged in some gourmet hot dogs.
 The crazy menu has more than 50 topping offerings such as a sunny side up fried egg, “everything bagel” cream cheese, and even spaghetti Os (ick!).

 I have to say, the dog was good, but I loved all the fun sauces for their crunchy tater tots, from black truffle honey mustard and coffee and ancho bbq sauce to Brazilian chimichurri and “top secret” fry sauce.